 ArduSub supports several different flight modes, some of which are only available when certain sensors are present.
 ArduSub always operates in exactly one flight mode at any given time.
 ArduSub always boots in Manual mode.

 Manual mode passes the pilot inputs directly to the motors, with no stabilization.
-ArduSub (version 3.5+) always starts up in Manual mode.
+ArduSub always boots in Manual mode.